mkujun/reservations-calendar/README.md

 # ReservationsCalendar

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

-WIP project...
+- Lets you keep track of the reservations for predefined accomodation units during summer season.

 ## Development server